 Task “Signal amplification” to amplify the signal on the specified signal power level to fulfil the range requirements;

-Task “Signal tuning and transmission” to emit the DGNSS signal with a suitable antenna system.
+Task “Signal tuning” and “Signal transmission” to emit the DGNSS signal with a suitable antenna system.

 The MF transmission service should also provide status data describing the current progress of MF transmission service covering radio signal generation and distribution.